 - River play

 - Boat ride “Arakawa Line Kudari” – in winter kotatsu boat ride

 - Day Camp

 Autocamp Vs Water Park

 Nagatoro Water Park and Nagatoro Autocamp are often confused due to their similar name, location and appearance.
 We have stayed in both.

 I would say, for anyone with small children Autocamp is probably better suited.
 They have facilities for babies such as a nursery with baby diaper changing.
 There is a fun reading room in an old train carriage.
 They also have cabins that were converted from train carriages.
 Their playground is nicer too.

 Waterpark probably suits older children a bit better with the choice of water activities.
-Waterpark is renowned for its river rafting.
+Waterpark is renowned for its river boating / rafting.
 It is also a popular place for fishing.
+You can rent canoes too.
 The cabins / trailers in Waterpark are nicer, cleaner and warmer in my personal experience.

 Both have a camping area as well as indoor options.
-Both have a river play area.
+They both have a river play area.
 Both are conveniently located within walking distance of a train station.
 And both are close to other attractions.